 Address: 35 Heddon Street, W1B 4BR.
 Cuisine: Spanish.
 Price: Tapas dishes from £6 Dress Code: Comfortable.

 “Nowhere is grander than The Ritz”.
-It’s hard to disagree and its gilded Louis XVI decor is the perfect backdrop from which to enjoy its fancy French fare, made with the best of British ingredients.
-The dishes are classics, but the subtle contemporary elements have lifted his London landmark into the exclusive Michelin club.
+It’s hard to disagree, and its gilded Louis XVI decor is the perfect backdrop from which to enjoy its fancy French fare, made with the best of British ingredients.
+The dishes are classics, but the subtle contemporary elements have lifted this London landmark into the exclusive Michelin club.

 A landmark institution of the London scene, currently under the stewardship of chefs Clement Leroy and Aya Tamura, The Square continues to operate at the top.
 The dining room is minimal; sleek, and crisp, reflecting the art galleries that share its postcode.
 The food is no different.
 Delicate, artful, and small; the flavours are fulsome and the portions slim.
 It’s sticking to its haute cuisine reputation so don’t expect loosened ties or summer shirts here.
 It’s fine, serious dining.
 And unapologetically so.

 Address: 6-10 Bruton Street, W1J 6PU.
 Cuisine: French.
 Price: Set lunch £37, tasting menu £110.
 Dress Code: Smart.